 Liquid phase adsorption isotherms and activated carbon

 The flasks are then stirred, normally overnight, at a constant temperature to reach equilibrium.
-The pulverized activated carbon is then filtered from the sample and the remaining liquid analysed for the concentration of the compound being adsorbed.
+The pulverised activated carbon is then filtered from the sample and the remaining liquid is analysed for the concentration of the compound being adsorbed.
 The concentration in each sample and in the blank is then determined.
-From these measurements, all the values necessary to plot an isotherm may be calculated and the theoretical amount of the granular activated carbon (GAC) necessary to meet the treatment objective can be calculated.
+From these measurements, all the values necessary to plot an isotherm can be calculated and the theoretical amount of the granular activated carbon (GAC) required to meet the treatment objective can be calculated.

 The detailed experimental procedure can be downloaded here.
 This experimental procedure is intended as a guideline only and not as a substitute for personal contact with our experienced technical staff.
 The DESOTEC engineers can always help to select the right activated carbon and correct operation conditions.
 You can always reach us!